 Recent advances in neuroscience have greatly enhanced our understanding of how new movements are learned and how habits are formed, although perhaps it is better to say that scientists are becoming ever better in describing the many problems that are not yet understood, since nearly every experiment raises new questions about the structure and function of the central nervous system.
 Neuroscientists have also begun to explore the roots of creativity.
 Together these advances offer a new window into dance improvisation.

-Inspired by my readings into the neural mechanisms of human movement and by the work of the American choreographer William Forsythe, I have investigated the possibilities of developing methods for generating movements and defining a sequential and/or hierarchical structure within a sequence of movements, which are rooted in and build on the implicit properties of the motor system and the movements or 'motor schemas' that constitute our action repertoire.
+Inspired by my readings into the neural mechanisms of human movement and by the work of the American choreographer William Forsythe, I have developed various methods for generating movements and defining a sequential and/or hierarchical structure within a sequence of movements, which draw on the implicit properties of the motor system and the 'motor schemas' that constitute our action repertoire.

-The implicit properties of the motor system that are being uncovered in experimental studies can be made explicit and put under conscious control.
-Example: a default property can be seen as a specific instance of a range of movements, while a solution to a particular behavioral problem can be generalized to other body configurations.
+If we could make the implicit rules that guide our behaviour explicit we could attain a new, higher degree of freedom: what was unconscious has now become a conscious choice.
+For example, a default property can be seen as a specific instance of a range of movements, while a solution to a particular behavioural problem can be generalised to other body configurations.

 Hagendoorn, I.G.
-(2017).
+(2019).
 An Agile Mind in an Agile Body.
-In: Oxford Handbook of Improvisation in Dance (forthcoming).
+In: Midgelow, V.L. [ed.], The Oxford Handbook of Improvisation in Dance.
+Oxford University Press.

 Hagendoorn, I.G.
 (2003).
 Cognitive dance improvisation.
 How study of the motor system can inspire dance (and vice versa).
 Leonardo 36 (3), 221-227.